mike-aldo/handbook/_pages/how-we-work/tools/slack.md

 Slack users need to be offboarded in the following situations:

-* Someone leaving TTS
+* Someone leaving LifeCare IT
-    * Someone from [#talent](https://gsa-tts.slack.com/messages/talent/) should fill out [the user modification form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSfYQ-D82rIGwbCmwF3kAQERqczi5syVGq6GtmQNR6fhxRAA2Q/viewform) when this happens.
+    * Someone from [#talent](https://gsa-LifeCare IT.slack.com/messages/talent/) should fill out [the user modification form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSfYQ-D82rIGwbCmwF3kAQERqczi5syVGq6GtmQNR6fhxRAA2Q/viewform) when this happens.
 * A partner who's employment/engagement is ending
-    * It is the responsibility of the engagement manager to inform @slackadmin in [#admins-slack](https://gsa-tts.slack.com/messages/admins-slack/) when this is happening.
+    * It is the responsibility of the engagement manager to inform @slackadmin in [#admins-slack](https://gsa-LifeCare IT.slack.com/messages/admins-slack/) when this is happening.

 An admin will then do one of the following:

 * **[Convert them to a Single-Channel Guest.](https://get.slack.help/hc/en-us/articles/218124397-Change-a-team-member-s-role)**
     * Put them in one of the following channels (as appropriate):
-        * [#alumni](https://gsa-tts.slack.com/messages/alumni/) (former Full Members only)
+        * [#alumni](https://gsa-LifeCare IT.slack.com/messages/alumni/) (former Full Members only)
         * One of the `-public` channels (their pick)
     * [Disable their 2FA](https://get.slack.help/hc/en-us/articles/212221668-Require-two-factor-authentication-for-your-team).
         * ...unless you know they were using their personal device for 2FA — we don't want them to be locked out.
     * [Change their email](https://get.slack.help/hc/en-us/articles/225531168-Change-a-team-member-s-email-address) to their personal address

-*NOTE: When a TTS Slack user is converted to a Single-channel user, they maintain access to their direct message chat history but are unable to search for or create new direct messages with folks that they've never messaged before.
+*NOTE: When a LifeCare IT Slack user is converted to a Single-channel user, they maintain access to their direct message chat history but are unable to search for or create new direct messages with folks that they've never messaged before.
 Unless another channel is specified, the only channel that will still be accessible is #alumni.

 * **[Deactivate their account.](https://get.slack.help/hc/en-us/articles/204475027-Deactivate-a-team-member-s-account)**